 James Durden's family

 Both of James's parents were transported convicts and, as a result, very good descriptions are recorded of them.
 Joseph was transported on the Heroine to New South Wales in 1833.
 He was 22 years old, could read and write, a protestant, single, from Middlesex and a farm servant.
 The crime was house breaking, tried on 3 January 1833, sentence 7 years, no former crimes, 5'10½" high, brown hair, ruddy complexion, dark grey eyes, and he had several described tattoos.
 The section listed as Particular Marks or Scars; "Scar left side of upper lip, flag, ------,-------,-------, and man with flag in hand on right arm.
-JD MD SD ND WD, two pipes, bottle and grass, heart pierced with two darts, lower left arm, and MD and two flags on same."37 As far as the significance of the tattoos, I am not sure whether they show that Joseph had undertaken service in the navy or army.
+JD MD SD ND WD, two pipes, bottle and grass, heart pierced with two darts, lower left arm, and MD and two flags on same."37 The tattoos may show that Joseph had undertaken service in the navy or army.
 An Australian book published in 2016, entitled Convict Tattoos: Marked Men and Women of Australia, gives some explanation of Tattoos.
 For example, The Crossed Pipes and glass and bottle were a symbol marking a person coming of age.38 Perhaps the initials are family members as they all end in D, for Durden?

 Mary Sweeny was transported from Ireland on the Margaret to New South Wales in 1837.
 She was; "20 years old, grey eyes, brown hair, height 5 foot 6½ inches, crime of stealing swine, sentence 7 years, tried at Tipperary in Spring 1836."39